MTOSMilkyway/Blueberry/README.md

 # Nextflower

-## 🧿 Nextflower Open Source
+## 🧿 Milkyway Open Source
-This project is made with ❤ by Nextflower Open Source Team.
+This project is made with ❤ by Milkyway Open Source Team.